huceke/omxplayer/README.md

-              --audio_queue n           Size of audio input queue in MB --video_queue n           Size of video input queue in MB --threshold   n           Amount of buffered data required to come out of buffering in seconds
+              --audio_queue n           Size of audio input queue in MB --video_queue n           Size of video input queue in MB --threshold   n           Amount of buffered data required to come out of buffering in seconds --key-config <file>       Uses key bindings specified in <file> instead of the default

 For example: